The Black Dog Institute is running mental health training for GPs in areas affected by the 2019-20 bushfires.

 Demand for the three-hour workshops is high.
 Anyone interested in attending should book now.

-GPs often play a central role in providing health care to communities in the immediate, acute phase of emergency situations.
-This can be ongoing for the long-term recovery of individuals and their broader community.
+GPs often play a central role in the provision of healthcare to communities in the immediate, acute phase of emergency situations, and on an ongoing basis for the long-term recovery of individuals and their broader community.

 Emergency service workers are one of the high-risk groups for trauma exposure and are more vulnerable to developing mental health problems.
 These mental health conditions have significant impact on their employment, family/relationships, and wellbeing.

-Evidence-based guidelines will be used as the foundation to appropriately diagnose and identify treatment pathways.
-These include recommended referrals, trauma focused psychological therapy and psychological first aid to help support the management of emergency service workers.
-The workshops may also be relevant to other health professionals.
+This workshop has been designed with a focus on GPs, to diagnose patients with acute stress disorder, post-traumatic stress disorder and other comorbidities.
+Evidence based guidelines will be used as the foundation to appropriately diagnose and identify treatment pathways including recommended referrals, trauma focused psychological therapy and psychological first aid to help support their management of emergency service workers.
+The training may also be relevant to other health professionals.

 - Diagnosing PTSD

 - Recognise responses to trauma in emergency service workers, their families and kinship groups